babsonnexus/stream-link-manager-for-channels/README.md

 ### The data or links for my program are wrong
 JustWatch is the provider for all of the information.
 If there are any issues, please let them know at feedback@justwatch.com.

+### Why do some things play the correct movie/episode automatically and why do other go to a generic landing page for that movie/show?
+There are two components that relate to this.
+First is the quality of the links provided by JustWatch.
+For instance, with Disney+, JustWatch only has links to generic landing pages and does not have individual episode information like it has for Hulu.
+There is nothing that can be done aside from requesting that JustWatch updates their data.

+The second situation is that even though JustWatch provides links to more generic areas, there may be systematic ways to correct them.
+As an example, JustWatch provides a link to a movie on Netflix that looks like this: ```http://www.netflix.com/title/81078554```.
+However, if you replace ```title``` with ```watch```, it will play automatically.
+This being a “systematic way” to do a replace, it was implemented into <b>Stream Link Manager for Channels</b>.
+If you have more examples that could be accomplished this way, please put in a request and it will be added.

 ### | ANOTHER QUESTION |
 | MORE COMING SOON |